 In 8.1, before p 41 line 23, insert a second note:

+NOTE–Many representations of MAC addresses outside of IEEE 802 standards use hexadecimal digits ordered as in the hexadecimal representation but with colons separating octet numerals.

 {Rationale: This colon-separated notation is very common in products and product documentation.
 The note lets the standard recognize that reality and may aid readers to more easily interpret industrial materials.
 The remainder of the material on hexadecimal and bit-reversed notation is self-consistent and unrelated to separate discussions about bit ordering in bit-serial transmissions.}

 Bit-order transmission